denvas20/entain-demo/README.md

 There are 2 modules Genre and Movie created in backend, each of them has one route to get multiple items.
 Movies result will be paged as it has a lot of items, genres will not be pages.

 Backend is structured according to NestJS conventions.

+I have used Redux-Toolkit for state management in frontend as suggested in requirements. single state slice is greated to store movie search string and selected genres.
+Two separate Redux RTK query APIs were created to fetch movies and genres.

+Initialy used TypeOrm repository API to query db, but had to use QueryBuilder instead to filter genres in Many-toMany relationship

+Added pagination to frontend.
+Search string, page number and selected genres are stored.
+To make query string for NestJS I have used "qs" package in frontend.
+It allows to easily convert array of genre ids to the format required by NestJS.